Need help with this information? We’ve made it easier for our vulnerable clients, with the accessibility version of this page.

 How will the government protect my wages?

-Breaking news 24/03/2020: The UK government has just announced plans to amend the emergency Coronavirus bill to cover self-employed people for up to 80% of their net monthly earnings.
-The amount will be based on their earnings averaged over the last three years, or £2,917, whichever is lower; bringing the support for freelancers and the self-employed in-line with that offered to employees.
+The UK government has just announced plans to amend the emergency Coronavirus bill to cover self-employed people for up to 80% of their net monthly earnings.
+The amount will be based on their earnings averaged over the last three years, or £2,500, whichever is lower; bringing the support for freelancers and the self-employed in-line with that offered to employees.

 Previously the only assurance given to people who work for themselves was that they could claim £94.25 a week in Statutory Sick Pay, leaving many panicking over how they could cover their costs.
-This section will be updated when further information is released about whether the proposed changes have been accepted.
+Find out more about the help available in our guide to Financial help for the self-employed.

 The government will also pay grants of up to 80% of the salary of workers.
 This may apply to you if your company keeps you on their payroll.
 This extraordinary payment will be worth up to a maximum of £2,500 per month.
 The government has said there won’t be a limit on the funding available and the payments will be backdated to the start of March.
 These payments will be open for three months initially and could be extended if necessary.